rosskopfs/poly-reductions/README.md

    The standard definition is based on `awalk`.

 ## NREST
-For reasoning about the runtime complexity of the reductions, we use: https://github.com/maxhaslbeck/NREST.
+For reasoning about the runtime complexity of the reductions, we use an [updated fork](https://github.com/hydrogenoxide/NREST) of [NREST](https://github.com/maxhaslbeck/NREST).